line/line-bot-sdk-nodejs/docs/pages/guide/webhook.md

 We have imported `middleware` from the package and make the Express app to use the middleware.
 The middlware validates the request and parses webhook event object.
-It internally uses [body-parser](https://github.com/expressjs/body-parser), so please beware that it will not work with body parsed already by body-parser.
-Please put `middleware()` upper than any body-parser middleware.
+It embeds body-parser and parses them to objects.
+Please keep in mind that it will not process requests without `X-Line-Signature` header.
+If you have a reason to use body-parser for other routes, *please do not use it before the LINE middleware*. body-parser parses the request body up and the LINE middleware cannot parse it afterwards.

 ``` js
 // don't